nijordia/nijordia/README.md

 ---

 ### About Me
 Raised in Chile, moved to Spain as a teenager seeking to broaden my horizons—starting a journey that has now spanned over a decade, taking me across multiple European cities.
-Currently in Barcelona, designing dashboards, automating,  processes and planning last-mile logistics through carefully designed cloud architectures; with the goal of simplifying redundancies and ultimately save time.
+Currently in Barcelona, designing dashboards, automating,  processes and planning last-mile logistics through carefully designed cloud architectures; with the goal of simplifying redundancies and ultimately free up time to focuswhat really adds value for stakeholders.

 Alongside my work, you will find me building next-generation web UIs and exploring web automation techniques to streamline data-driven workflows.
 Away from the keyboard, I find balance through the art of magic—whether it’s with a deck of cards, close-up illusions, or stage performances.
 It’s my creative outlet, a way to stay grounded.